About STC: Contact Us

 Rick Herren, Biologist and Project Manager

-Rick manages STC’s In-water Research Program in Florida and works on the Lighting Project as the Senior Advisor and GIS Database Specialist.
-His background includes nesting biology, impact minimization, sea turtle demographics, spatial analysis, population models, foraging behavior, and the use of habitat suitability models to predict abundance.
+Rick directs STC’s In-water Research Program and the Florida Predation Management Project.
+His background includes nesting biology, sea turtle friendly lighting, impact minimization, demographics, spatial analysis, population models, foraging ecology and the use of satellite tracking devices.

 Rachel Tighe, Lighting Project Manager